weiji14/cryospheric-data-lakes/docs/project_proposal.md

 ### Data ingestion

 With our highly reproducible and cryptographically secure version-control frameworks in place, we move on to the actual work of readying our data for feeding into our model.

+### Convolutional Neural Network

+Given an input of a multi-dimensional image of Antarctica, the goal of our subglacial lake identification project would be to determine each location of our lake.
+Training an image classification ConvNet, specifically a binary image classifier, would tell us if a region of interest does or does not contain a lake.
+With an object localization classifier, it may output a bounding box which gives us a better answer.
+Finally for an object segmentation classifier, the exact boundaries of a lake can be probabilitically determined down to each geographical pixel.

+Our proposed ConvNet architecture will be as follows: